Session 8

 Carbon neutrality is to be applied only at a planetary scale: it is achieved when human CO2 removals balance human CO2 emissions at the global scale.

-• Reduce very fast and drastically the emissions,
+• Reduce emissions very quickly and drastically,

 Product use: arbitrary CO2 assignation